-Garrett is an experienced commercial litigator with a breadth of experience representing clients in large, novel, complex and multi-jurisdictional litigation, particularly in the Commercial Division of the Irish High Court as well as before the Court of Justice of the European Union.
-He also advises clients who appear before specialist Tribunals and Commissions of Inquiry, both in Ireland and abroad.
+Garrett Breen is a seasoned commercial litigator with a breadth of experience representing clients in large, novel, complex and multi-jurisdictional litigation, particularly in the Commercial Division of the Irish High Court as well as before the Court of Justice of the European Union (CJEU).
+He is regularly asked to advise clients who appear before specialist Tribunals and Commissions of Inquiry, in Ireland and abroad.

-Garrett has represented clients in financial service regulatory litigation and advises financial services firms and individuals who are subject to the Administrative Sanctions Procedures of the Irish Central Bank.
-In addition, he advises professional advisors, including auditors and tax advisors on their statutory obligations and decision-making processes.
+Garrett represents clients in financial services litigation and advises financial services firms and individuals who are subject to the Administrative Sanctions Procedures of the Irish Central Bank.
+In addition, he regularly advises professional advisors, including auditors and tax advisors on their statutory obligations and key regulatory decision-making processes.

 Significant cases Garrett has been involved in include representing: